maciejk77/player-card/README.md

-# Player Card in React/Redux, Express.js server
+# Player Card in React and Redux

 A project to build player card with data pulled from **static JSON**.
 There are also image assets e.g. player's image and club badges which are obtained via **CSS image sprite**.